doa01/study/books/microservice-patterns/6_developing_business_logic_with_event_sourcing.md

 # 6. Developing business logic with event sourcing

-## what is event sourcing and event store
+## 6.1 event sourcing

 ### event sourcing

 - traditional way
   - store `current state` of an aggregate in DB
 - event sourcing

   - stores `changes` of an aggregate in DB
     (=a change of an aggregate -> event)
-  - current state of an aggregate can be retrieved by iteratively apply the changes.
+  - current state of an aggregate can be retrieved by iteratively apply the changes. ex) current account balance can be calculated by apply all the deposits and withdrawals

   ![6_events_table](6_events_table.png)